sigmaister/copy_CollapsOS/apps/basic/README.md

 **fls**: prints the list of files contained in the active filesystem.

+**fopen <fhandle> <fname>**: Open file "fname" in handle "fhandle".
+File handles are specified in kernel glue code and are in limited number.
+The kernel glue code also maps to blkids through the glue code.
+So to know what you're doing here, you have to look at your glue code.

+In the emulated code, there are two file handles.
+Handle 0 maps to blkid 1 and handle 1 maps to blkid 2.

+Once a file is opened, you can use the mapped blkid as you would with any block device (bseek, getb, putb).

-**ldbas**: loads the content of the file specified in the argument (as an unquoted filename) and replace the current code listing with this contents.
+**ldbas <fname>**: loads the content of the file specified in the argument (as an unquoted filename) and replace the current code listing with this contents.
 Any line not starting with a number is ignored (not an error).